 b.
 Scenario PivotTable Report

-If you have any question on how to use Scenario Manager in Excel 2013 to do Scenario Analysis, just leave it in the comments section.
+If you have any questions on how to use Scenario Manager in Excel 2013 to do Scenario Analysis, just leave it in the comments section.
 I will happily answer your question.

 Download Working File